 Find out more:

 Economists in the Natural Resource Economics and Policy (NREP) area have a strong record of published research in high-impact journals and have secured more than €4 million in research funding over the past seven years, including a Beaufort award, three Environmental Protection Agency projects, three EU funded projects, a Norwegian Research Council funded project, as well as numerous Teagasc Walsh Fellowships.
 The NREP group includes a large number of externally funded PhD students.
 The Group teach modules in the NREP area at both undergraduate and postgraduate level and the NREP masters programme features work-based learning experience.

 The Socio-Economic Marine Research Unit (SEMRU), a rapidly expanding research cluster focused on marine economics, is the national leader in the field, with a growing international reputation for high-quality research, as evidenced by recent success in EU funding projects.
 The proximity of Teagasc and the Marine Institute to NUI Galway means that strong relationships have developed between these institutes and the NREP group.
 The Group have also developed links with researchers and State agencies in China, with the Center of the Blue Economy in California, and with research partners in Norway.
 Policymakers at home and abroad, including Government Ministers, regularly turn to NREP economists for policy advice in the area of natural resource economics.

 3. International Finance and Macroeconomics

-The Discipline has a very active research group in this area whose work has been published in leading international journals as well as in monographs and books.
-In particular, the Discipline has internationally recognized experts in the fields of non-linear dynamical systems, philosophy and methodology of economics, social choice theory, and political economy.
+The Discipline of Economics has a very active research group in the areas of Economic History, Theory and Methodology whose work has been published in leading international journals (e.g., Journal of Economic Theory) as well as in monographs and books.
+In particular, this Group has internationally recognized experts in the fields of non-linear dynamical systems, philosophy and methodology of economics, social choice theory, and political economy.
 Their work complements the work of their colleagues in the other priority research areas.